hermixy/QtMvvm/README.md

 - Functions to show messageboxes (info, warning, error, etc.) from your core app
 	- Supports even input dialogs, with default edits as well as the option to add custom inputs

+### QtMvvm Settings
 Another feature is the QtMvvmSettings module.
-This extends the QtMvvm projects by adding ui independent settings.
+This extends the QtMvvm projects by adding ui independent settings. it is provided as seperate module to extend the basic QtMvvm.

-- Create a control and an xml file describing the settings ui in your core app
+- Create a control and an xml file (or custom formats) describing the settings ui in your core app
 - Automatically creates a ui for widgets or quick based on the xml
 	- Supports search as well as a reset functionality
 	- Utilizes the same edits as the input dialogs

-Check the example application in this repository to see more.
-See [Example - README](Example/README.md).

 ## Modules
 - **QtMvvm** - The QtMvvm library itself